nvaccess/nvda/user_docs/en/userGuide.md

 |enabled |NVDA will include additional symbol pronunciation dictionaries from CLDR when pronouncing characters and symbols.|
 |disabled |NVDA will not include additional symbol pronunciation dictionaries when pronouncing characters and symbols, but will let the synthesizer handle the pronounciation with its native dictionaries instead.|

-The [Unicode Consortium](https://www.unicode.org/consortium/) provides descriptions for symbols (particularly emoji) as part of their [Common Locale Data Repository](http://cldr.unicode.org/).
-If you want NVDA to speak descriptions of emoji characters based on this data, you should enable this setting.
-However, if you are using a speech synthesizer that supports speaking emoji descriptions natively, you may wish to turn this off.

-Note that manually added or edited character descriptions are saved as part of your user settings.
-Therefore, if you change the description of a particular emoji, your custom description will be spoken for that emoji regardless of whether this setting is enabled.
-You can add, edit or remove symbol descriptions in NVDA's [punctuation/symbol pronunciation dialog](#SymbolPronunciation).

-To toggle Unicode Consortium data inclusion from anywhere, please assign a custom gesture using the [Input Gestures dialog](#InputGestures).

 ##### Capital pitch change percentage {#SpeechSettingsCapPitchChange}

 This edit field allows you to type the amount that the pitch of the voice will change when speaking a capital letter.